Baytars/ambulant-code/third_party_packages/readme.txt

 	- SDL always seems to build the dynamic libraries.
 IF YOU WANT TO CREATE A SELFCONTAINED INSTALLER YOU MUST REMOVE THESE BEFORE BUILDING, use "sudo rm /usr/local/bin/libSDL*dylib".
-	- If you want to build a universal (ppc/intel) Ambulant binary you must build SDL in a different way.
-The script sdl-osx-fatbuild.sh in this directory will do the right thing.

 arts:
 	Linux only.